Flexible Learning Modules for Indigenous Education

 One of the problems to be addressed by the Australian Government's emergency response to the Protection of Aboriginal Children Report is education.
 Even if sufficient funding was available to provide teachers for remote indigenous communities, qualified persons would not be available for all the education required.
 Nor would there be sufficient tradespeople to build schools rapidly enough.

-modular and prefabricated housing.
+It is therefore suggested that modular classrooms could be built in factories for modular and prefabricated housing.
 The modules would be equipped with wireless broadband and computer facilities for education, as well as power, water and lighting.
 The equipment would be ruggidized to survive transportation to the site and use.
 The same technology on a smaller scale would be used for housing.

 The modules would be the size of a ISO shipping container.
 Rather than build the components into the smallest possible space, where they would need to then be connected by qualified trades people, it is proposed to install them in a building module, providing the rooms where the services are delivered (classroom, kitchen and bathrooms).
 In this way the services can be pre-connected to the delivery point.
-The empty space in the module would be used to transport components which need to be installed outside the building, such as
+The empty space in the module would be used to transport components which need to be installed outside the building, such as solar panels or wind generators.

 The modules could use one of the many available modular building technologies to construct a unit the size of a standard ISO container for ease of transport.
 The modules would be fitted out with classrooms, bathrooms and kitchens, with fixtures and fittings included.
 The fit-out would be customized for different regions.
 Where reliable reticulated water and power are available, the building would equipped for connection.